 Assign us your claim and let us fight for your rights

-Ryanair started its operation to flew from Waterford to London Gatwick on a 15-seater aircraft.
+Ryanair started its operation to fly from Waterford to London Gatwick on a 15-seater aircraft.
 In 1986, they got permission to start their services from London to Dublin.

-Due to its low cost, it became the biggest carrier that carried 82,000 passengers in-between these routes during its first operational year.
+Due to its low cost, it became the most extensive carrier that carried 82,000 passengers in-between these routes during its first operational year.

 Ryanair was able to obtain the rights of operating the scheduled services in the European states in 1992.
 This opportunity brought a lot of chances for Ryanair Airlines to grow.